cosmos/sdk-tutorials/voter/index.md

 🚀 Get started: http://localhost:12345/
 ```

+*Note: use* `starport serve --verbose` *to visualize detailed operations happening in the background*

 Congratulations!
 You now have a blockchain application running on your machine in just two commands.
 It doesn't do anything yet, so let's work on that.

 Our voting applications has two types of entities: polls and votes.
 A poll is a type that has a `title` and a list of `options`.

 ## Adding polls

+Open a new terminal in `voter` directory and run the following:

 ```
 starport type poll title options